 Testosterone is an androgen (male) hormone.
 In women, testosterone production is split between the ovaries and adrenals.
-Testosterone levels are highest in women during puberty, and tend to peak in the early 20’s.
-By the time a women reaches menopause, her testosterone levels have usually dropped by 50%, less than the amount estrogen drops, but significant in terms of health and fertility.
+Testosterone levels are highest in women during puberty and tend to peak in the early 20s.
+By the time a woman reaches menopause, her testosterone levels have usually dropped by 50%, less than the amount estrogen drops, but significant in terms of health and fertility.

 Testosterone’s Role in Female Health

-Testosterone offers benefits for energy, cognitive health and has mild anti-stress activity.
-Testosterone fluctuations may trigger feelings of anxiety, depression or impact mood.
+Testosterone offers benefits for energy, and cognitive health and has mild anti-stress activity.
+Testosterone fluctuations may trigger feelings of anxiety, and depression or can impact mood.
 Research suggests a testosterone deficiency leads to increased risk for heart problems for women who have had a hysterectomy.

 Women need testosterone for a healthy libido and fertility.
 Research shows testosterone can increase a woman’s libido and even her fantasies.
 In a healthy woman, testosterone production is briefly increased mid cycle, for a libido boost during her prime conception time.
 Testosterone also increases circulation to the pelvic region, improving the production of cervical mucous that encourages fertility.

 Do you have signs of low testosterone (low T)?

 While testosterone deficiency has been most studied in menopausal women, there is growing evidence that premenopausal women are affected too.
 Saliva or blood tests can confirm if your testosterone is low.
 The healthy ranges for women are: 15 to 70 ng/dL total testosterone and 3 to 1.9 ng/dL free testosterone.